-Environmental studies concerns human interaction with the world in which we live.
-A number of departments and programs contribute to courses in this interdisciplinary field.
-The minor in environmental studies consists of five courses, including 150; three courses chosen from the environmental studies course list, at least one of which must be above the 100-level; and a fifth course chosen from either the environmental studies course list or the related course list.
+The minor in environmental studies consists of five courses, including 150 and four electives, three chosen from courses with an explicit environmental focus (indicated by an in the lists that follow), one of which must be above the 100 level, and one chosen from any course listed below.
+The four electives must include at least one course from within and one course from outside the natural sciences.
 A student may count at most two courses from a single department toward the minor.
-The four electives must include at least one course from within and one course from outside the natural sciences.
 A student may count for the minor at most two courses from programs away from Hamilton.
-Some of these courses have prerequisites that are not specified below.

 150S Society and the Environment.
 An introduction to environmental studies.
-Emphasis on scientific understanding of the causes and implications of, and potential solutions for, problems that result from human abuse of the environment.
+Emphasis on scientific understanding of the causes and implications of, an potential solutions for, problems that result from human abuse of the environment.
 Several current environmental problems examined within scientific, historical, sociological and economic contexts.
 (Same as Biology 150.)
 Williams.